It's a New Day in Public Health.

 Signs and Symptoms

 Lupus symptoms vary from one person to another.
-Among some people, symptoms come and go.
-Different symptoms may also appear at different times over the course of the disease.
-The most common signs and symptoms of lupus include:
+For some, symptoms may come and go periodically.
+Various symptoms may also appear at different times over the course of the disease.
+The most common signs and symptoms of Lupus include the following:

 - Butterfly-shaped rash across cheeks and nose

 - Swelling (edema) in feet, legs, hands and/or around eyes

 - Chest pain during deep breathing

 Many of these symptoms may mimic those of other connective tissue diseases, please see a doctor or healthcare provider for proper diagnosis and treatment.

 For more information, please visit the Lupus Foundation of America at https://www.lupus.org.